NadarioFerguson/BikeShare/README.md

 Published April 10, 2022

 Hello!
 I recently completed my Google Data Analytics Course, and would like to walk you through my approach using what I have learned, and how I have applied those skills in completing this capstone project.
+For this project I utilized RProgramming for Data Wrangling, Visualization and Analysis.

 ### Scenario